iamdevonbutler/mongorules/README.md

 - 'boolean'
 - 'date'

-If 'type' is set to 'date', the 'dateFormat' property must be set to enforce date specific validation.
-Allowed 'dateFormat' values include:

-- 'iso8601'
-- 'timestmap' (unix timestmap)
-- custom: e.g. 'MM-DD-YYYY' ([moment.js custom date formats](http://momentjs.com/docs/#/parsing/string-format/) in strict mode)

 **For arrays:**

 Type checking will be enforced on each value in *arrays of values* and *arrays of arrays of values*.

 *Mongorules also supports types for arrays of values, arrays of objects, and arrays in arrays; however, there is no need to explicitly specify the type - the type is implied from your schema.
 See [supported data structures](#).*

+#### Date formats

+If 'type' is set to 'date', the 'dateFormat' property must be set to enforce date specific validation.
+Allowed 'dateFormat' values include:

+- 'iso8601'
+- 'timestamp'
+- [Custom moment.js format](http://momentjs.com/docs/#/parsing/string-format/) (in strict mode) - e.g. 'MM-DD-YYYY'

+To insert an iso8601 date into your database: use `new Date()` and mongodb will store it as a BSON 'ISODate' type.
+To insert a timestamp into your database, use `Date.now()` (@todo store as timestamp BSON type).

 ### The 'denyXSS' property